Skip to content

 I processed a roll of film once as a teenager and didn’t enjoy it much, but the potential cost savings doing it myself makes it sound more attractive now.

-3. Nicole Gelinas permalink
+3. Nicole Gelinas Avatar

 I love the photo of your dog and as you described the silvery tones in her fur.
 Really great photos!!